-As a wargamer I have read every book I can find which gives a detailed military treatment of the Pygmy Wars.
+As a wargamer I have read every book and article I can find in English or French which gives a detailed military treatment of the Pygmy Wars.
 I also read up on the social and political aspects, but more patchily.
 I have omitted books which are either difficult to find or which are of only marginal interest.

 If you want a real bibliography, then the book to get is Jonathan Smele's The Russian Revolution and Civil War: 1917-1921, an Annotated Bibliography.
 In its 600-odd pages it lists pretty much every book on the Civil War published in a Western language, plus comments that help determine their usefulness.
 Quite an outstanding piece of work.

 My favourite book on the period as a whole would have to be A People’s Tragedy: the Russian Revolution: 1891 -1924 by Orlando Figes.
 If you want to know why the Reds had more popular support than the Whites, here is as good a place as any to start.

 Other currently available books that are good value include Red Victory: a History of the Russian Civil War 1918-1921 by Bruce Lincoln and the imaginatively named The Russian Civil War by Evan Mawdsley, both written in the 1980’s but bearing up relatively well.
 These chronicle the confusing multitude of campaigns in comprehensible fashion.